Mathematics for Economic and Statistical Analysis

-In this course you learns mathematics that will be useful for further studies in economics or statistics.
-You learn to use basic methods of analysis in one or multiple variables to solve mathematical and applied problems in for example geometry and economics.
+In this course you learn mathematics that will be useful for further studies in economics or statistics.
+You learn to use basic methods of analysis in one or several variables to solve mathematical and applied problems in for example geometry and economics.
 You also learn some basic linear algebra, so that you can solve simple problems concerning matrices, vectors and determinants.

 The course covers elementary functions, derivatives, max and min problems, Taylor's formula and Taylor series, integrals, functions of several variables, partial derivatives, optimization problems with and without constraints, matrices and determinants.